wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_eth_getTransactionByBlockHashAndIndex.md

 ---
-title: eth:eth_getTransactionByBlockHashAndIndex \[WebSocket\]
+title: eth:eth_getTransactionByBlockHashAndIndex - Ethereum
-description: Returns transaction information for the specified block hash andtransaction index position.
+description: Example code for the eth:eth_getTransactionByBlockHashAndIndex ws method. Сomplete guide on how to use eth:eth_getTransactionByBlockHashAndIndex ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters